mbaiou/ion-google-place-custom/README.md

 * for regular addresses
 * returns a google place autocomplete result
-* binds the model to an address only `<ion-custom-google-place-address placeholder="1234 Any St, City, State 55555" ng-model="someModel" location-changed="someFunction(location)"></ion-custom-google-place-address>`
+* binds the model to an address only
+* if you need to attach to the interior input the id='user_input_address' `<ion-custom-google-place-address placeholder="1234 Any St, City, State 55555" ng-model="someModel" location-changed="someFunction(location)"></ion-custom-google-place-address>`

 * for Google Place lookups
 * returns a google place autocomplete result
 * binds the model to the a name like so 'establishmentName on Street in City, State'
-* categories requires an array of google place types `<ion-custom-google-place placeholder="Find a Place.." ng-model="someModel" location-changed="someFunction()" location-bias="coordinatesToBias" categories="['restaurant']"></ion-custom-google-place>`
+* categories requires an array of google place types
+* if you need to attach to the interior input the id='user_input_place' `<ion-custom-google-place placeholder="Find a Place.." ng-model="someModel" location-changed="someFunction()" location-bias="coordinatesToBias" categories="['restaurant']"></ion-custom-google-place>`